Wikifab/ext-CheckPageTitle/README.md

 # Description

 This MediaWiki extension controls that the name entered into the Page Form's input title field doesn't contains some specific caracters.
-If the extension detects a wrong characters, a modal box appears and doesn't allow the user to create the page with this name.
+If the extension detects a wrong characters, a modal box appears and prevent the user to create the page with the entered title.

 Also if there is a blank space at the end of the entered string, the blank space is removed automactically.